 We learned long ago that wood just doesn’t make the best surfboards.
 Since the days of taking the 10′ – 0″ redwood log out of the garage, loading it up on the VW bus and trying to paddle out into sure disaster, surf board technology has come a long way.
 Today, companies like Marko Foam offer advanced options of surfboard blanks to shapers and customers throughout the globe to give them better board feel, higher levels of performance and overall a more enjoyable experience out in the water.

 We are trying to pass this message along to our ICF industry and to those that still think EPS foam is not recyclable.
-We want to obliterate the thought of styrofoam sitting in landfills because it doesn’t have to end up there.
-We want to spread the word about the ways that Marko allows our company to be greener and we hope to find more foam recycling plants across the US and globally to help ICF companies reach NET ZERO waste just like us.
+We want to obliterate the thought of foam sitting in landfills because it doesn’t have to end up there.
+We want to spread the word about the ways that For The Future and Marko allows our company to be greener and we hope to find more foam recycling plants across the US and globally to help ICF companies reach NET ZERO waste just like us.
 There are many ways to be innovative and sustainable in today’s world and we feel it is our responsibility to spread this idea to as many people as we can.

 Remember, we learned a long time ago that we shouldn’t be building surfboards out of wood, so why are we still building our homes out of it?